TeslaYet/Orbitron-Multiplet-Edac/LINUX_BRANCH_README.md

 5. **Path Handling**: Fixed path issues that could cause problems on Linux file systems.

+6. **Automatic Binary Compilation**: The GUI now automatically detects missing binaries and offers to compile them for you.

 ## ⚠️ Important: Binary Compatibility Issue ⚠️

 The repository may contain pre-compiled binaries for macOS that **will not work on Linux**.
 If you try to run these directly, you'll get an "Exec format error" like: